 When you are an inpatient with us, we will provide you with all of your meals.
 Meals play an important role in clinical trials due to their relationship with metabolism of the investigational medicine (the way that the drug is processed and broken down by the body).
 By signing this document, you are agreeing that you will be compliant with all meal requirements on this study.
-In certain cases, we are able to cater for dietary requirements (this will not be possible for the food effect cohort), please discuss this with the study team before joining the study.
+In certain cases, we are able to cater for dietary requirements, please discuss this with the study team before joining the study.